folio-org/stripes/doc/dev-guide.md

 This mapping can most easily be managed by means of the editor in the `ui-organization` module; more sophisticated facilities may follow.

-In ordee to actually use the mapped keys, the action-names must be mapped to code fragments, and this is the responsibility of the individual modules.
-Mappings are passed as the `handlers` argument to a `<HotKeys>` wrapper componnt, which is provided by [the `react-hotkey` library](https://github.com/chrisui/react-hotkeys).
+In order to actually use the mapped keys, the action-names must be mapped to code fragments, and this is the responsibility of the individual modules.
+Mappings are passed as the `handlers` argument to a `<HotKeys>` wrapper component, which is provided by [the `react-hotkey` library](https://github.com/chrisui/react-hotkeys).
 For example, consider this code from the hot-keys testing page in `ui-developer`:
 ```
 import { HotKeys } from '@folio/stripes-components/lib/HotKeys';
 // ...